 As we get older, the majority of us will experience the inevitable fine lines, then wrinkles and sagging skin, no matter how careful we are with the extrinsic factors above.

-So, although some factors of extrinsic aging can produce the same results, the effects of intrinsic aging happen regardless ie. There's a limit to how much you can prevent the natural aging process from happening and at some stage perhaps just welcome it gracefully?
+So, although some factors of extrinsic aging can produce the same results, the effects of intrinsic aging happen seemingly regardless of your habits or where you live and how much you're exposed to extreme weather or such ie. There's a limit to how much you can prevent the natural aging process from happening and at some stage perhaps just welcome it gracefully?

 From the moment we are born, continually through our lives, the format of our skin will change.
 With time, the skin will start to naturally lose fat and firmness.
 As the production of collagen and elastin slows down, the more prone our complexion will become to aging lines and wrinkles.

-The further complication of progesterone loss in the female body as you approach menopause and then move beyond it, also results in the skin becoming drier.
+The further complication of progesterone loss in the female body as you approach menopause and then move beyond it, also results in the skin becoming drier and obtaining that telltale papery, moistureless texture.

 While these all seem like problems that are impossible to overcome, there are some ways you can improve how you will age intrinsically.

-One such thing is natural progesterone, which helps specifically with skin aging during menopause, when women begin to notice changes in their skin... wrinkles, lines, even sagging jowls.
+One such thing is natural progesterone, which helps specifically with skin aging during menopause, when women begin to notice changes to their skin... wrinkles, lines, drier texture, or even sagging jowls.

-For practical solutions to aging skin see this...
+For practical demonstrations to aging skin uplifting exercises, see this...
 Wrinkle Free Skin Tips Face Exercise

-Be sure to focus on finding something that works well with your skin type and most importantly, contains ingredients to assist your skin naturally to improve it's ability to produce the elastin and collagen that it needs to combat the aging processes.
+Be sure to focus on finding something that works well with your skin type - in acknowledgement of how differently skin types can be.
+Most importantly, make sure if you buy something to put onto your skin or something for you to ingest, that it contains ingredients to assist your skin as naturally as possible to improve it's own ability to produce the elastin and collagen that it needs to combat the aging processes.

 The greatest indicator of how intrinsic skin aging will affect you in the future is genetics so you may want to turn to your family for a glimpse into how your complexion may potentially age years from now.
-Look at your Mom and Dad, or your Gran and Grandpa and see if there are some pointers for you!
+Look at your Mom and/or Dad, or your Gran and/or Grandpa and see if there are some pointers for you!

 New!
 Comments